How to tell if you have a phobia

 What are phobias?

-Fear is a normal and healthy response to threat, and activates our flight-or-fight response when we are in physical danger.
-However, we also experience this response when faced with perceived threats, such as being in an enclosed space or a big crowd.
-We call these fears phobias when they get in the way of responsibilities like going to school or work, and cause us to miss out on enjoyable activities.
+Fear is a normal and healthy response to threats of physical danger.
+However, we also experience fear when faced with perceived threats, such as being in an enclosed space or a big crowd.
+Those fears are called phobias when they get in the way of daily responsibilities, like going to school or work, and cause you to miss out on things you normally enjoy.
+Sometimes you can be aware that you’re responding to a perceived threat and not an actual one, but you might still be unable to control your anxiety.

 • Specific phobia: an intense, irrational fear of an object, animal or experience.

-• Social phobia: otherwise known as social anxiety, this is an intense fear of public judgement or humiliation in a social setting.
+• Social phobia: otherwise known as Social Anxiety Disorder, this is an intense fear of others judging you or being humiliated in a social setting.
 It’s not the same as shyness, and can be really debilitating.

 • Agoraphobia: the fear of leaving home or a perceived safe space.
-This phobia tends to be associated with panic attacks, and with the fear of having a panic attack when away from home.
+This phobia tends to be associated with panic attacks and the fear of having a panic attack when away from home.

 Specific phobias can be categorised according to the object or situation.
-The categories include fear of:
+Common phobias include fear of:

 • animals (e.g. snakes, spiders, dogs, insects)